git-adarsh/config-idp-keycloak/README.md

   in the query parameter <code>kc_idp_hint</code>.
   </li>
   <li>
   Just pull or clone the project and maven-run the project.
-It' ready!
   </li>

 </ol>